Omega Piscium: Naming

+ω Piscium (Latinized to Omega Piscium, abbreviated Omega Psc, ω Psc) is the star's Bayer designation.
+In the catalogue of stars in the Calendarium of Al Achsasi al Mouakket, this star was designated Dzaneb al Samkat, which was translated into Latin as Cauda Piscis, meaning the tail of fish.

+In Chinese astronomy, 霹靂 (Pī Lì), meaning Thunderbolt, refers to an asterism consisting of ω Piscium, β Piscium, γ Piscium, θ Piscium and ι Piscium.
+Consequently, the Chinese name for ω Piscium itself is 霹靂五 (Pī Lì wu, the Fifth Star of Thunderbolt.)
+The IAU Working Group on Star Names approved the name Pili for ω Piscium on 17 September 2026.

 Right ascension

 Considering stars with Flamsteed numbers, Greek letters, and proper names, Omega Piscium at J2000 (namely in the year 2000) was the named star with the highest right ascension (akin to terrestrial longitude).
 Due to the 26,000-year movement of the Earth's axis tracing an imperfect circle (axial precession), it has since increased to just beyond 0 hours, which it reached in J2013.

 At the cusp of sunrise on the March Equinox in the present era the circlet appears just above the sunrise being the westernmost part of the asterism; the easternmost parts can be most easily seen after sunset, just above the Sun on a maximal horizon, such as the sea.
 A month later the progress of the Earth around the plane of the ecliptic (its orbit) by a mean 2 hours of Right Ascension (18° of orbit) means that the sun rises and sets in an outer part of Aries bordering Cetus.